-The ﬁrst International Child Safeguarding Standards were launched in 2002 by a coalition of relief and development agencies that later became known as Keeping Children Safe.
+The ﬁrst International Child Safeguarding Standards were launched in 2002 by a coalition of relief and international development agencies that later became known as Keeping Children Safe.
 The Standards represent a commitment by those working with and for children to ensure that their organisations “do no harm” and that they meet the responsibilities set out in the UN Convention on the Rights of the Child to protect children from all forms of abuse, neglect, exploitation and violence.

 Paulo Sergio Pinheiro, the independent expert for the UN study on violence against children, acknowledged the importance of the KCS standards stating that ‘they offer an excellent opportunity not only for the improvement of the quality and professionalism of those working with children but most importantly, it will help to achieve a greater impact for children.’